 According to pot sticker aficionados and cookbook authors Nate Tate and Mary Kate Tate, the Mandarin Chinese word for “pot stickers” is guo tie, or guotie, literally “pot stick.”
 It’s an apt name, one the dumplings earned from their cooking method.
 “Chinese cooks first steam guotie in giant flat-bottomed iron pans.
 When all the water is absorbed by the dumplings, they’re left in the pan to crisp and stick to the pan,” explain the Tates.
-Don’t you love literalness?–Renee Schettler Rossi
+Gotta love literalness.–Renee Schettler Rossi

 LC Pot Stickers Politics Note

 What’s that, you ask?
 When is an appropriate time to serve pot stickers?
-Well, when isn’t an appropriate time to serve them?
+We honestly can’t think of a time that’s not appropriate.
 We whip them up for all manner of occasions.
 Lunch.
 Dinner.
 Hors d’oeuvres.
 Cocktail parties.
 Oh-shit-the-kid-is-melting-down-because-he’s-hungry moments.
 (Trust us, kids love them for their dunkability.
 Heck, truth be told, so do adults.)
 We even reach for leftover pot stickers for breakfast, chopping and sizzling them in a skillet until crisp and warmed through before tucking them within omelets or, for the omelet-challenged, stirring them into scrambled eggs.
 Catch our drift?
 And if you’re wondering about pot sticker-appropriate utensils, chopsticks will do quite nicely.
 (Though a word to the wise…we don’t recommend cramming an entire pot sticker in your mouth at once.
 But hey, whatever makes you happy.)

 Pot Stickers Recipe